Assistance programs Camden County New Jersey.

-Find how to get help in the Camden New Jersey area.
-Individuals can get help with paying their rent, assistance for utility and heating bills, free food, and debt and foreclosure help.
-Get information on the local agencies and charities below.
+Find how to get financial help in the Camden New Jersey area as well as cities such as Cherry Hill.
+Residents can get help with paying their rent, financial assistance for utility and heating bills, free food, and debt and foreclosure help.
+Get information on the local agencies in Camden County as well as charities to apply at below.

 There are applications for low income families, the working poor, and others that are struggling.
-Some charities also give free items (school backpacks, furniture, clothes, Christmas gifts, prescription drugs, etc.) along with financial aid in a crisis.
-They also help with applications to government assistance programs in Camden, including SNAP food stamps, HUD section 8 housing vouchers for paying rent, and many others.
+Some charities or government agencies also give free items (school backpacks, furniture, clothes, Christmas gifts, prescription drugs, etc.) along with financial aid in a crisis.
+They also help with applications to government assistance programs in Camden, including SNAP food stamps, HUD section 8 income based housing vouchers for paying rent, and many others.

 Catholic Charities Family Service and Community Center

 These services and resources are intended to provide low income and needy clients with a "safety net".
 They also partner with other local Camden agencies, and they accept referrals from a variety of sources.
 Other partners include parishes, charities, County Welfare Boards, non-profits, and other providers of community based services.
 All of these groups and are focused on helping as many people as possible.
-Camden New Jersey office is at (856) 342 - 4100.
+The office is at 1845 Haddon Ave, Camden, NJ 08103, and dial (856) 342 - 4100.
 Read more Camden Catholic Charities and their services.

 Consumer Credit Counseling of Camden NJ

-Offers such programs as a Debt Management Plan which assists clients in formal plan to repay medical and credit card debts.
-Credit repair services are offered.
+Offers such programs as a Debt Management Plan as well as credit repair services.
+The non-profit tries to assist assists clients in formal plan to repay medical and credit card debts or help with car loans.
+Free credit repair services are offered.
 They are also a HUD approved housing counseling agency, and offer Mortgage Default & Delinquency as well as foreclosure prevention help.
-Call (888) 726 - 3260, or click here for additional New Jersey mortgage and foreclosure programs.
+Call (888) 726 - 3260 or 800-992-4557, or click here for additional New Jersey mortgage and foreclosure programs.

 Camden County Council on Economic Opportunity